Deutsches Museum

 Are there restrooms and cafes?

-The museum is equipped with restrooms and on-site cafes where visitors can take a break and enjoy refreshments during their visit.
+Yes, the museum is equipped with restrooms and cafes for visitors to take a break and refresh during their visit.

 What should I wear?